PCForrest/FDLuna/README.md

 As with the original code, every project has its own solution.
 For convenience, the FDLuna solution allows you to load all the projects at once; simply set the startup project to whichever project you are interested in.

-The only other major change I've made is to move all unique assets (textures and models) into a single 'Assets' folder, thus elmininating the need for duplicate assets in this repository.
+The only other major change I've made is to move all unique assets (textures and models) into a single 'Assets' folder, thus eliminating the need for duplicate assets in this repository.